 Filter and Corroborate Advice you Find

-During a google search, you will no doubt be lead down many wrong paths and solutions may be either wrong or don’t apply to your situation.
-Sometimes I find that an error that has over a dozen possible causes.
+During a google search, you will may be lead down many wrong paths and solutions may be either wrong or don’t apply to your situation.
+Sometimes I find that an error that has over a dozen possible causes and a dozen proposed solutions.
 Read carefully and do not blindly implement them one-by-one until one works (see avoid brute force methods).
 You’ll be more efficient in resolving the problem (and also not risk introducing additional problems) when you take the time to filter and critique you’re reading.
 Before implementing a solution, keep reading until you discover enough about the problem and the various solutions to make an educated choice of action.
 Try to corroborate advice from more reputable sources.

 We have to consider that the solution to the problem will be the result of connecting several different clues that can only be found when examining them together and not individually.
 In other words, if we look at one symptom and find a solution to that symptom we may not necessary have found the correct solution our specific problem.
 All aspects must be correlated and examined together to discover the eventual correct solution.

 The internet is also notorious for giving bad advice and selling it as good advice or even a best practice.
 There are many reasons for this.
-Just because someone blogs about something doesn’t mean they are an expert.
-Also, sometimes the solutions applied to older OS or SQL versions that now is either incorrect or totally doesn’t apply now.
+The poster’s complete situation may be specific to their environment or undisclosed factors that may not apply to you situation.
+Sometimes the solution applied to older OS or SQL versions that now is either incorrect or doesn’t apply today.
 Try to find sources relevant to your versions or configuration.
 Attempt to verify that the symptoms in their solution are the same symptoms you are observing and are coming from the same source problem.
 Look for posts where there is some common agreement and eliminate the fringe cases that probably don’t apply to the situation.

-- Be careful of being lead down a wrong paths that won’t work
+- Be careful of being led down a wrong paths that won’t work

 - When too many possible causes, keep researching to eliminate ones that don’t apply